Fordham Law's Anti-Racism Action Plan

 Pursue Economic Justice and Educational Equity Work Through the Feerick Center for Social Justice

 Organized, through the Feerick Center and in partnership with the Law School’s Legislative and Policy Advocacy Clinic, as well as with community partners at Mobilization for Justice and The Legal Aid Society, to move the New York State legislature to pass the Fair Consumer Judgment Interest Act (FCJIA).
 The bill, which was signed into law by Governor Kathy Hochul on Dec.
 31, 2021, lowers the interest rate on consumer debt judgments from 9% to 2% for unpaid amounts, both prospectively and retrospectively.
-The new law will have a life-changing impact for hundreds of thousands of New Yorkers with consumer judgments, including people impacted by the COVID-19 pandemic and people living in low-income communities and communities of color, who are disproportionately affected by debt collection.
+The new law will have a life-changing impact for hundreds of thousands of New Yorkers with consumer judgments, including people living in low-income communities and communities of color, who are disproportionately affected by debt collection.

 Serve New York City residents facing debt collection in the courts through one of the Feerick Center’s signature programs, the Civil Legal Advice and Resource Office (CLARO).
 The Center is rolling out an innovative Remote CLARO Program, which has the potential to transform limited-scope services in this area and greatly enhance access to legal services for unrepresented people with debt collection cases.